-Teams and branches of volunteers are made up of local community members2 and can, therefore, be seen as microcosms of the social dynamics that are at play in these communities.
-While the Red Cross Red Crescent Movement is based on fundamental principles of neutrality, impartiality and universality, which are highly internalized by volunteers themselves, volunteers are still members and products of their communities.
-These dynamics are sometimes seen at play in the volunteer ranks in terms of attitudes towards other members of the team, as the below quotation demonstrates.
+Teams and branches of volunteers are made up of local community members3 and can, therefore, be seen as microcosms of the social dynamics that are at play in these communities.
+While the Red Cross Red Crescent Movement is based on fundamental principles of neutrality, impartiality and universality, which are highly internalized by volunteers themselves. volunteers are still members and products of their communities.
+These dynamics are sometimes seen at play in the volunteer ranks in terms of attitudes towards other members of the below the team, as auotation demonstrates.